kjhealy/kieranhealy.hugo/content/blog/reading-remote-data-files/index.markdown

 {{< /code >}}

 The first line inside the function uses `httr` to `GET` the file, and immediate save it to disk as a using `write_disk()`, taking care to specify that the tempfile should have an `.xlsx` extension.
 (Otherwise `read_xlsx()` will complain.)
 The second line actually reads in the file that's been downladed.
-We take the opportunity to suppress chatter about the name repair that has to happen on that blank first column of the third row, rename that location `age`, and strip the trailing line about the source of the data that I mentioned above.
+We take the opportunity to suppress chatter about the name repair that has to happen on that blank first column header in the third row, rename that location `age`, and strip the trailing line about the source of the data that I mentioned above.

 This function reads _one_ given URL.
 Now we just need to map a vector of URLs to it and bind the results by row: